[ Use case ]

 Scenario 1: The checkout regression nobody caught

-Without Burrow: Wednesday — Developer pushes a Shopify theme update.
-Thursday — The client checks Shopify Analytics and sees a 35% drop in checkout completions.
+Without Burrow: Wednesday — Developer pushes a WooCommerce theme update.
+Thursday — The client checks WooCommerce Analytics and sees a 35% drop in checkout completions.
 Friday — They email your agency asking what happened.
 The developer investigates, finds broken shipping calculator on mobile, fixes it.
 Three days of reduced conversions.
 The client is frustrated.

 Scenario 2: The revenue story that sells the retainer

 Without Burrow: Quarterly review.
 The client asks what they’re getting for $8K/month.
-Your AM opens Shopify Admin and says “revenue is up 18%.”
+Your AM opens the store analytics and says “revenue is up 18%.”
 The client says “that’s the market.
 What did you do?”
 The AM scrambles to pull GitHub data, form conversion numbers, and uptime stats from separate tools.
 The meeting runs 30 minutes over.

 With Burrow: Quarterly review.
 The AM pulls up the Burrow project.
-“Revenue is up 18%.
+The Ecommerce channel’s Written Summary has already drafted the recap in plain English from the quarter’s events; the AM adds the narrative: “Revenue is up 18%.
 Here’s why: we shipped 14 releases including the checkout optimization that improved mobile conversion by 12%.
 Form conversions are up 30% from the CRO landing page we built in February.
 Uptime was 99.98% across the quarter.
 One incident — 2-hour checkout regression — detected and resolved same day.”
 Every claim has a timestamp and an event trail.
 The client renews.

 Scenario 3: The WooCommerce-Shopify hybrid